truth table: Nullary and Unary Operations

 what is next?

-Would you like to test binary operations? they take 2 inputs
+Would you like to test binary operations? they take only two inputs

 rate pumping python